Updated on May 5, 2022

 Williamsburg, VA

-Chris Smith and Robby Wiley started The Virginia Beer Company with a goal: to change Williamsburg and to be a place that’s comfortable for anyone.
-For Smith and Wiley that means supporting the LGTBQIA+ community.
+Beer.
+People.
+Purpose.
+Those three not-so-little words drive everything at The Virginia Beer Company.
+Chris Smith and Robby Wiley started the brewery with a goal: to change Williamsburg and to be a place that’s comfortable for anyone.
+For Smith and Wiley, that means supporting the LGTBQIA+ community.

-The brewery’s Friends of Dorothy is one of the more well-known Queer-supporting beers in the country.
-The beer is named after a phrase—”a friend of Dorothy”—used as a secret signal between gay men dating back to at least World War II when being Queer was illegal.
+The beer, named after the phrase ”a friend of Dorothy,” symbolizes the secret signal used by gay men dating back to at least World War II when being Queer was illegal.
 Saying you were “a friend of Dorothy” signified your orientation in code.

 The beer respectfully nods to a very tough time for the Queer community.
 One where we persevered and survived.

-This may be a Pride IPA, but the beer’s meaning really hits us and proves to us that Virginia Beer Co. embodies equality all year long.
+Friends of Dorothy may be a Pride IPA, but the beer’s meaning hits us and proves that Virginia Beer Co. embodies equality all year, including joining us at Queer Beer in 2022 and in our 2023 Queer Beer Box.

 Threes Brewing